Tandon-A/MLEND_Udacity/Capstone_Project/Project_Proposal.md

 ![Dataset Image Statistics](https://raw.githubusercontent.com/Tandon-A/MLEND_Udacity/master/Capstone_Project/assets/data.jpg "Dataset Statistics")
 ###### Figure 2: FER 2013 dataset statistics

 The dataset is further divided into parts/splits.
 The training split consists of a total of 28709 images, the public test data has 3589 images, and the private test data consists of 3589 images.
 The public test data is used as validation dataset.
 Each image in this dataset is a grayscale image of 48 X 48 pixels.

 ### Solution Statement

 As described above, this project explores the use of Convolutional Neural Networks to recognize emotions in images.
-The potential solution is to use techniques such as learning rate schedulers, deeper model architectures, and many augmentation techniques to obtain high performance on this task.
+The potential solution is to use techniques such as learning rate schedulers, deeper model architectures, and different augmentation strategies to obtain high performance on this task.

 ### Benchmark Model

 Both the shallow model and the deep model as introduced in [8] are used as benchmark models in this project.
 The shallow model has two convolutional layers and one fully connected layer, and achieves 55% accuracy on the validation set and 54% accuracy on the test set.
 The deep model has four convolutional layers and two fully connected layers at the end, and achieves 65% accuracy on the validation set and 64% accuracy on the test set.

 ![Shallow Model](https://raw.githubusercontent.com/Tandon-A/MLEND_Udacity/master/Capstone_Project/assets/shallow_model.png "Shallow Model")
 ###### Figure 3 (a): Shallow Model architecture